ar-ecommerce-platform/ci-workflows/README.md

 6. **Scalability**
     - Works for multiple microservices in the platform.
     - New services can plug in easily with the same template.
-    - Optional steps (integration tests, Code Quality) allow flexible workflows.
+    - Optional steps allow flexible workflows.